Androz2091/discord-giveaways/README.md

 **options.messages.congrat**: the congratulatory message.
 **options.messages.error**: the error message if there is no valid participations.

-## Own database
+## Custom database

-You can use your own database to save giveaways, instead of the json files.
-For this, you will need to extend the `GiveawaysManager` class, and replace some methods with your own ones.
+You can use your custom database to save giveaways, instead of the json files (the "database" by default for discord-giveaways).
+For this, you will need to extend the `GiveawaysManager` class, and replace some methods with your custom ones.
 There are 4 methods you will need to replace:

 * `getAllGiveaways`: this method returns an array of stored giveaways.
 * `saveGiveaway`: this method stores a new giveaway in the database.
 * `editGiveaway`: this method edits a giveaway already stored in the database.
 * `deleteGiveaway`: this method deletes a giveaway from the database (permanently).

-**All the methods should be asynchronous, to return a promise.**
+**All the methods should be asynchronous to return a promise.**

+Here is an example, using Quick.db, a Sqlite database.
+The comments in the code below are very important to understand how it works!

 ```js
 const Discord = require("discord.js"),